After the Bite: When and Why Antivenom is Used at Cook Children's

 Once the patient is brought to Cook Children’s, he or she is watched carefully for signs and symptoms to a venomous bite.

 The initial evaluation of the patient includes the “A-B-Cs” (airway, breathing, circulation) and vital signs.
 The wound is then examined for swelling, discoloration and bleeding.
 Signs that the antivenom is needed include:

 - Abdominal pain

 - Tingling or prickling sensations

 - Faster than normal heart rate.

-Ean Miller, a pharmacist and pediatric clinical specialist in the Emergency Department at Cook Children’s, said the signs that Crofab will be needed usually occurs within the first couple of hours.
+Ean Miller, a manager in the Pharmacy Clinic and a pediatric clinical specialist in the Emergency Department at Cook Children’s, said the signs that Crofab will be needed usually occurs within the first couple of hours.

 The initial care is administered by the Emergency Department and then the Trauma team at Cook Children’s takes over for treatment.
 An order is given if it’s determined the child needs the antivenom.
 The mixing takes 15 to 20 minutes by the pharmacist to get the antivenom ready.

 The most important factors to giving CroFab are evidence of coagulopathy (blood clotting factors out of normal range) and evidence of respiratory distress, low blood pressure and fast heart rate.

 If the patient responds to the initial dose and no allergic reaction occurs then an additional two vials will be given every six hours for three more doses.